RakhithJK/BishopFox-sliver-wiki/Troubleshooting.md

 Server related logs are saved to: `~/.sliver/logs/`
 * `sliver.log` is the main log file for server related events
-* `console.log` is the log of the server's built-in "client"
+* `console.log` is the log of the server's built-in "client" console
 * `sliver.json` JSON formatted log (includes timestamps)

 ### Client logs